 Adderall abuse is a relatively common form of drug abuse, in great part because Adderall is a prescription drug that is commonly prescribed for individuals of all ages.
-Unlike cocaine or even marijuana, abusers often don’t even realize that using, selling, or buying it beyond the limits of a prescription is both illegal and dangerous.
+Abusers often don’t even realize that using, selling, or buying it beyond the limits of a prescription is both illegal and dangerous.

 - A study of young adults ranging in age from 18 to 28 shows that roughly 40% were unaware that purchasing, selling, or using prescription drugs without a prescription had legal consequences.